80auline/airflow-discovery/answers/README.md

     Manual Trigerring with Params: {'int_param': 1000, 'string_param': 'test'}
 ```

-:pencil2: 3-For the integer parameter add a minimum and a maximum.
+:white_check_mark: 3-For the integer parameter add a minimum and a maximum.

 ```
     params={